Is PURL Wax Any Good?

 Who This Wax Is For

 PURL’s a great pick if you wax your own gear and care about what’s going into the snow.
-It’s made in Colorado and completely fluoro-free, so you’re not melting sketchy chemicals into your base (or the mountain).
+It’s made locally and completely fluoro-free, so you’re not melting sketchy chemicals into your base (or mountain).

 It’s ideal for: